mandereh/alx-low_level_programming/0x0F-function_pointers/README.md

-0-print_name.c -> Write a function that prints a name.
+0-print_name.c -> Write a function that prints a name 1-array_iterator.c -> Write a function that executes a function given as a parameter on each element of an array..